SWE 2410 Lab 1: Checkers Pieces

 2. Add a boolean at that place to track whether a piece is a “king”.

 3. Add an optional parameter to the Piece constructor that allows clients to create pieces as kings from the start.
 By default, pieces are not kings.
-Remember the DRY principle!
+As you do this, keep the DRY principle in mind!

 4. Identify the place in the code where it determines that a black piece has reached the last row of the board.